Prashant-00-00/Metacrafters_ETH-Proof/readme.md

-# MyToken Smart Contract
+# Project: Create a Token

 ## Overview

-The `MyEdge` smart contract is a simple token on the local blockchain.
-It includes:
+The `MyEdge` smart contract is a simple token deployed on the local blockchain.
+It includes the following features:

-- Public variables for token details: name, abbreviation, and total supply.
+- Public variables for token details such as name, abbreviation, and total supply.
 - A mapping to track balances of addresses.
 - Functions to mint and burn tokens with appropriate checks.